My top five tips for quitting alcohol

-By Adrienne Walder (Club Soda Member since January 2018) on how quitting alcohol changed the course of her life.
+Adrienne Walder (Club Soda Member since January 2018) on how quitting alcohol changed the course of her life.

 However, December arrived with the usual onslaught of Christmas party invitations and the temptation of festive boozing proved too much and I picked up the bottle again.

 I was astounded at how quickly I fell back into my binge-drinking ways and the speed at which I was able to undo all the good of the previous weeks.
-After a booze-infused Christmas break with family and friends in England, I felt bloated, depressed and disgusted with myself and I resolved to make alcohol-free living a permanent fixture in my life.
-On the plane back to Hong Kong on 31st December 2017 I had my last ever alcoholic drink and on 2nd January 2018, I posted a goodbye letter to alcohol on my blog.
+After a booze-infused Christmas break with family and friends in England, I felt bloated, depressed, and disgusted with myself and I resolved to make alcohol-free living a permanent fixture in my life.
+On the plane back to Hong Kong on 31st December 2017, I had my last ever alcoholic drink and on 2nd January 2018, I posted a goodbye letter to alcohol on my blog.
 I thought a few friends might take the time to read it but instead, it went viral and I received countless messages of support, encouragement, and empathy from both friends and strangers.
-It was just the kick-start I needed.
+It was just the kick-start I needed for quitting alcohol.

 For me, the reasons why I have successfully stayed alcohol-free over the past ten months is down to the following:

 1) I changed my perception of alcohol